dualon/senk_poly_tools/README.md

 1. Install Python 3.3+: The official [Python homepage](https://wiki.python.org/moin/BeginnersGuide/Download) has instructions on installing Python on Windows, linux or Mac boxes.

-2. Check from the command line if Python 3 has been installed Linux/Windows/Mac:
+2. Check from the command line if Python 3 has been installed.
+Linux/Windows/Mac:

 		$ python3 --version

 	See these pages on how to use the command line: [Linux](https://help.ubuntu.com/community/UsingTheTerminal), [Windows](http://windows.microsoft.com/en-us/windows-vista/open-a-command-prompt-window), [Mac](http://www.wikihow.com/Get-to-the-Command-Line-on-a-Mac)